-Homework will generally be due at 11:00 p.m. on Thursdays.
-No extensions will be given to anyone for any reason.
+Homework will generally be due at 11:00 p.m. on Fridays.
+If you need an extension on the first homework assignment, which is due Tuesday of the second week of class, please send me an e-mail.
+From the second assignment onwards, extensions will not be given to anyone for any reason.
 You may miss 10% of the total of homework points available for the quarter without penalty to your grade.

-Make-up exams will not be given.
-If you miss an exam due to unavoidable, compelling, and well-documented circumstances, your final exam will be weighted more heavily.
+As a general policy, make-up exams will not be given.
+If you miss an exam due to unavoidable, compelling, and well-documented circumstances, including technical difficulties, your final exam will be weighted more heavily.
 In case of observance of religious holidays or participation in university-sponsored activities, please contact me at least one week in advance.
 You will be asked to provide documentation for your absence.